Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 First aid for diarrhea

-Diarrhea after antibiotics occurs due to a significant decrease in the number of microbes that affect the optimal functioning of the digestive tract.
+Diarrhea after antibiotics occurs due to a significant decrease in the number of microbes that affect the optimal functioning of the gastrointestinal tract.
 As a result of the imbalance, individual strains are formed.
 In most cases, the pathological condition develops as a result of taking titramycin and erythromycin substances.
 Diarrheal manifestations last in most cases 3-7 days.

-• "Amoxiclav" 10-20%, "Cefixime" and "Ampicillin", the course should be drunk after the appointment.
+• "Amoxiclav" 10-20%, "Cefixime" and "Ampicillin", the course should be taken after the appointment.

 Causes of diarrhea after taking antibiotics

-Strict diet + competent drinking regimen
+Strict diet + proper drinking regimen

-The recipe for effective decoctions and mixtures:
+Recipe for effective decoctions and mixtures:

 How to stop diarrhea after antibiotics

-Substance class pharmachologic effect Name of substances
+Substance class Pharmacological action Name of substances

-How long does indigestion last after antibiotics
+How long does stomach upset last after antibiotics?

 Antibacterial drugs have a detrimental effect on the intestinal microflora.
-Modern pharmacology has effective compounds that restore flora colonies to ensure the normal functioning of the digestive system.
+Modern pharmacology has effective compounds that restore flora colonies to ensure normal functioning of the digestive system.

 Possible complications

-• The laxative effect of drugs.
+• Laxative effect of drugs.

 • Prolonged antibiotic therapy.

-laxative effect
+Laxative effect

-• Pain syndrome in the abdomen.
+• Pain syndrome in the abdominal area.

 • Signs of intoxication (nausea, vomiting,)

-Often diarrhea develops for this reason.
+Diarrhea often develops for this reason.
 Due to the effects of antibiotics, lactobacilli and bifidobacteria, which are beneficial to the body, die.
 The development of antibiotic-associated diarrhea, preventing the formation of normal flora, is facilitated by:

 • Tetracyclines.